AP® Biology Labs

 Investigation 1 - Artificial Selection

-In this lab, students design and carry out an experiment using Wisconsin Fast Plants®.
-After collecting and analyzing data on plant characteristics over two generations of plants, students explain the effect humans had on the diversity of the plant population and explain the relationship between environmental changes and evolutionary changes in the plant population.
-This lab allows students to gain experience measuring, counting, and conducting statistical analysis of data.
-Students also gain experience describing data in tables and graphs.
+Design and carry out an experiment using Wisconsin Fast Plants®.
+After collecting and analyzing data on plant characteristics over 2 generations, you will explain the effect humans had on the diversity of the plant population and the relationship between environmental changes and evolutionary changes.
+This lab provides practice in measuring, counting, and conducting statistical analysis of data, as well as describing data in tables and graphs.

 Investigation 2 - Mathematical Modeling: Hardy-Weinberg

-This investigation allows students to design and build a computer spreadsheet to model how the frequencies of alleles in a hypothetical gene pool change over time.
-Students should be able to describe conditions that affect allele and genotype frequencies in a population and explain what happens when the conditions of the Hardy-Weinberg equilibrium model are not met by a population.
-This lab provides students with an opportunity to develop skills in the use of spreadsheet software and to practice mathematical calculations using Hardy-Weinberg Equilibrium equations.
+Create a computer spreadsheet to model allele frequencies in a hypothetical gene pool over time.
+You will analyze how various conditions affect allele and genotype frequencies in a population and discuss the implications when Hardy-Weinberg equilibrium conditions are not met.
+This lab provides practice in using spreadsheet software and conducting mathematical calculations based on Hardy-Weinberg equilibrium equations.

 Investigation 3 - Comparing DNA Sequences to Understand Evolutionary Relationships with BLAST